ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 Christians worship, yet not comprehend.
 37. The trust that&#x27;s given guard, and to
 yourself be just ; 88.
 For, live wo how
-we may, yet die we must
+we may, yet die we must.
 </td></tr></table>

 ---